kuiperzone/PupNet-Deploy/README.md

 It has been possible to cross-compile console C# applications for sometime now.
-More recently, the cross-platform [Avalonia](https://github.com/AvaloniaUI/Avalonia) replacement for WPF allows fully-featured GUI applications to be target a range of platforms, including: Linux, Windows, MacOS and Android.
+More recently, the cross-platform [Avalonia](https://github.com/AvaloniaUI/Avalonia) replacement for WPF allows fully-featured GUI applications to target a range of platforms, including: Linux, Windows, MacOS and Android.

 Now, **PupNet Deploy** allows you to ship your dotnet application as: